mgandrianova/blog/content/en/project/example/index.md

 ---
-title: Project on the topic: Basketball, its types and their history
+title: Project on the topic "Basketball, its types and their history"
 Summary: Basketball.
 tags:
   - Sports